Wiki · Concept · Last reviewed June 23, 2026

 Definition

-AlphaZero is a general reinforcement-learning and tree-search system introduced by DeepMind in 2017 and published in Science in 2018.
-It was designed to learn board games from tabula rasa self-play: starting from random play, knowing the legal moves and win conditions, and improving by repeatedly playing against itself.
+AlphaZero is a general reinforcement-learning and Monte Carlo tree search system introduced by DeepMind in 2017 and published in Science in 2018.
+It was trained from tabula rasa self-play: starting from random play, receiving legal move generation and win/loss/draw rules, and improving by repeatedly playing against itself.

-The system is important because it moved the public DeepMind game lineage from a Go-specific breakthrough toward a more general algorithmic claim.
+The system matters because it moved the public DeepMind game lineage from a Go-specific breakthrough toward a broader algorithmic claim.
 AlphaGo defeated elite human Go players with a system that initially learned from human games.
 AlphaGo Zero removed human game records for Go.
-AlphaZero then applied a shared method to chess, shogi, and Go.
+AlphaZero applied a shared method to chess, shogi, and Go.

 Lineage